TALK TO SALES

 What specific questions can I ask?

-There are a few different types of questions that you should ask in your employee benefits survey:
+There are many different types of questions you can ask in your employee benefits survey:

-• Satisfaction scale questions, asking employees to rate each benefit as either extremely dissatisfied, dissatisfied, somewhat dissatisfied, neither satisfied nor dissatisfied, somewhat satisfied, satisfied, or extremely satisfied.
+- Satisfaction scale questions, such as asking employees to rate each benefit on a scale from extremely dissatisfied to extremely satisfied.

-• Open-answer questions for benefit recommendations, such as: "Are there any additional employee benefits you wish were offered?"
+- Open-ended questions for benefit recommendations, such as: "Are there any additional employee benefits you wish we offered?"

 Analyzing and understanding your results